 As the sun began to set, the sky was painted blues, purples, oranges, yellows, whites and reds.
 Truly magnificent!
 At that moment, I placed my camera down and just took it all in.

 When the lockdown came into effect, my family and I decided to spend a weekend at Emakoko, located on the edge of the park.
 On day two of our stay, the manager Riyaz organised a sundowner at around 4:30pm.
-Our guide took us for a game drive where we spotted zebra’s, impalas and hippos.
+Our guide took us for a game drive where we spotted zebras, impalas and hippos.
 When we heard there was a leopard-spotted, the mission to track it began.
-We were focused on finding the leopards till we forgot about the sundowner an the sun began to set.
+We actually got so caught up in finding the leopard that we forgot all about the sundowner an the sun began to set.

-PHOTO BY Zanelle Wanja
+Photo by Zanelle Wanja

-Masai Mara National Reserve is one of the most popular tourist destinations in Kenya and Africa.
+Maasai Mara National Reserve is one of the most popular tourist destinations in Kenya and Africa.
 The reserve is located in the Great Rift Valley in primarily open grassland.
 Wildlife tends to be most concentrated on the reserve’s western escarpment.
 The Masai Mara is regarded as the jewel of Kenya’s wildlife viewing areas.

 Before the end of 2020, my travel buddies and I decided to take a 3 day trip to the Mara.
 We were staying at Sarova Mara and Ashnil Mara.
 Our driver, Martin, would take us on game drives, and on this particular day, we decided to end the trip with a sundowner on a picnic spot by a huge rock overlooking the reserve.
-It was a chilly evening, so we were wearing Masai shukas.
+It was a chilly evening, so we were huddled in Maasai shukas.
 Martin served us chilled white wine and a couple beers.
 The sky was slightly cloudy, but we could see the sunset, and the vast 360-degree views made it worthwhile.